tangoswap-cash/docs/src/ecosystem/token-listing/README.md

 ## To add to Token List

-Join the `#listing-requests` channel in [Discord](https://discord.gg/xFTnQEzu9T) and discuss with admins there.
+Join the `#listing-requests` group in [Telegram](https://t.me/TangoSwapOfficial) and discuss with admins there.
 Please be prepared to provide all information about your project.

 ## To become a Farmable Token